Theosdoor/Bipedal-Walking-with-RL/README.md

 > *Hardcore environment performance:* The hardcore agent has outstanding exploration in the early learning phase and it has an outstanding highscore (best 90% quantile over 100 steps) with a value of 325.9.
 It has an excellent median area under the overall learning curve.
 Overall, the hardcore agent has an excellent performance.

 > *Hardcore environment video:* The hardcore agent has learned an outstanding policy with a score of 325.98 at episode 959, ranking in the top 10% of the class.
 It has learned a very fast and efficient policy that handles the obstacles very well and hast just a little room left for perfection.

-> *Sophistication and mastery of the domain:* This is an excellent report presenting a sophisticated TQCD2RL agent enhanced with a hybrid ERE+PER buffer and tuned via Bayesian optimisation.
-The theoretical grounding is solid throughout, with a detailed explanation of how the agent addresses overestimation bias and sample efficiency, and a good understanding of the practical trade-offs in using ERE and PER together.
-The experimental design is thoughtful, including both hyperparameter sweeps and ablation studies that support the effectiveness of the proposed approach.
-The PER ablation is well contextualised, though further exploration of the joint scheduling and tuning of ERE and PER could improve the scientific rigour.
-The reward shaping and practical considerations (e.g. reward clipping and buffer sizing) demonstrate a strong grasp of implementation subtleties.
-This shows clear mastery of the domain with some originality and independent thinking."
-— Dr. Robert Lieck, Durham University

 ## Technical Approach